gcsalzburg/gcsalzburg.github.io/_posts/2020-03-21-Microsoft_Teams.md

    ![Adding a virtual camera](/images/posts/Microsoft_Teams/add-virtual-camera.jpg)

-4. To get the camera to show up in Teams, youu'll want to restart it.
+4. To get the camera to show up in Teams, you'll want to restart it.
 Use the taskbar icon to select `Quit`, then re-launch Teams.

    ![Quit Teams from the Taskbar](/images/posts/Microsoft_Teams/quit-teams.jpg)